Ko11e/Ludo-Game/README.md

 The website functioned as intended and did not display any error messages.
 However if the user user eneter a space that will be the entered name.

 #### Game Rules
-Testing the preformes on the model that should apear when you click on "Rules for Ludo"
+Testing the preformes on the model that should apear when you click on "Rules for Ludo".
+When the user click on the button "Rules to Ludo" a model apears in the medel of the screen.

 #### Footer
 The Font Awesome icons in the footer were tested to ensure that they each open the home/start page and have a hover effect with a black border around the icon.
 ###### What occur
-As expected, each item goes back to the home page when clicked, and the correct hover border appears when the user hovers over the icon.
+As expected, each item goes back to the home page when clicked, and the correct hover border apears when the user hovers over the icon.

 ### Boardgame page